enmasseio/hypertimer/README.md

   Change the configuration options of the hypertimer, and/or retrieve the current configuration.
 Available options:

   - `rate: Number | 'discrete'`
     The rate (in milliseconds per millisecond) at which the timer runs, with respect to real-time speed.
-Can be 'discrete' to run in discrete time.
+Can be a positive number, or 'discrete' to run in discrete time.
 By default, rate is 1.

 - **`continue()`**
   Continue the timer when paused.
 The state of the timer can be retrieved via the property `running`.
 See also `pause()`.